KANSAS BAIL AGENTS ASSOCIATION BYLAWS (pdf)

 Appointments to Standing Committees are for the duration of the year in which they are made or until such time as the committee is dissolved by the Board of Directors.
 The President shall be an ex officio member of all committees except the Nominating Committee.

 Section 2.
 Legal, Parliamentary, and Bylaws Committee shall review these Bylaws semi-annually.

 Section 3.
 Special Committees.

 The President shall appoint special committees and their respective chairpersons as are deemed necessary by the President.
 Special Committees shall consist of such members of the Association as are selected by the President.
 Special committee appointments shall continue to exist until the duty assigned to it is accomplished, unless discharged sooner by the Board, and when the Association members receive its final report.

 The rules contained in the current edition of Robert's Rules of Order Newly Revised shall govern KBAA in all cases to which they are applicable and in which they are not inconsistent with these Bylaws and any special rules of order KBAA may adopt.

 AMENDMENT TO BYLAWS

 These Bylaws may be changed, amended, or revised by the Board of Directors at any meeting of the Board of Directors by the affirmative vote of two-thirds majority, provided that they are then ratified by a two-thirds majority vote of the voting members present at any annual or semi-annual meeting.
-Prior written notice of intent to change these Bylaws shall be mailed to each Association voting member at least thirty (30) days prior to such meeting or published in the Association magazine or newsletter or KBAA Website or electronic mailing..
+Prior written notice of intent to change these Bylaws shall be mailed to each Association voting member at least thirty (30) days prior to such meeting or published in the Association magazine or newsletter or electronic mailing.

 Membership may be suspended or terminated by the Board of Directors for violations of these Bylaws and/or Code of Ethics.
 No member may be expelled or suspended, and no membership terminated or suspended except pursuant to a procedure which is fair and reasonable, and is carried out in good faith.